Takahiro-Itazuri/my-survey-slides/PITCHME.md

   </div>
 </div>

-Note:
-Feature pooling layers (e.g. max pooling) in convolutional neural networks (CNNs) serve the dual purpose of providing increasingly abstract representations as well as yielding computational savings in subsequent convolutional layers.
-We view the pooling operation in CNNs as a two-step procedure: first, a pooling window (e.g., 2x2) slides over the feature map with slide one which leaves the spatial resolution intact, and second, downsampling is performed by selecting one pixel from each non-overlapping pooling window in an often uniform and deterministic manner.

 +++
 #### A Low Power, Fully Event-Based Gesture Recognition System
 ###### Arnon Amir, Brian Taba, David Berg, Timothy Melano, Jeffrey McKinstry, Carmelo Di Nolfo, Tapan Nayak, Alexander Andreopoulos, Guillaume Garreau, Marcela Mendoza, Jeff Kusnitz, Micheal Debole, Steve Esser, Tobi Delbruck, Myron Flickner, Dharmendra Modha